Paul Goodman: Personal life

 Throughout his life, Goodman lost jobs for reasons related to his sexuality.
 By the time he was in Chicago and married, Goodman was an active bisexual who cruised bars and parks for young men.
 He was fired from his teaching position there for not taking his cruising off-campus.
 He was dismissed from the Partisan Review, the progressive boarding school Manumit, and Black Mountain College for reasons related to his sexuality.

 Goodman was known for his paradoxical identity and contrarian stances.
 He was, at once, an iconoclastic anarchist and a "neolithic conservative", a figurehead of the political left and regularly critical of it, an everyman who roamed New York for sex and handball and a self-described defender of Western civilization who held Aristotle and Kropotkin as his forebears.
 Growing Up Absurd professes his belief in the simultaneous paramountcy of both radical individuation and communalism.
 He believed in liberating coalitions but broke from black power and gay rights movements or coalitions whose collective power diminished individual autonomy.
 He loved to shock and his aggressive, cunning argumentative style tended towards polemics and explaining both how his interlocutor was completely wrong and from which basics they should begin anew.
 In his life, Goodman's professed egalitarianism and humanism sometimes clashed with his personal pretensions, intellectual arrogance, and "impatient imperviousness".
 While admirable that Goodman stuck to his unfashionable conviction, Irving Howe wrote, Goodman also had an air of "asphyxiating self-righteousness".
 Goodman's unmannered physical presence was a core piece of his presentation and idiosyncratic celebrity as a social gadfly, partly since Goodman himself championed a lack of separation between public and private lives.
+Dwight Macdonald said that Goodman did not have close relationships with his intellectual equals and was more personable with his younger admirers and disciples.